 One of Robert James' sons - Robert James Edward - married Violet Rosina Sutton on November 29, 1923 at the Church of the Redeemer in Toronto, Ontario Canada.
-They had four children - one was a son named Gordon Albert Redfern (June 17, 1925 - September 20, 2000 at the age of 75) who married Madeline Barbara Keeling.
-They had one child - a daughter, who is Sekoiaa Lake.
-Madeline currently resides in Peterborough, Ontario Canada.
+They had four children - one was a son named Gordon Albert Redfern (June 17, 1925 - September 20, 2000 at the age of 75) who married Madeline Barbara Keeling (April 12, 1923 - April 20, 2017).
+They had one child - a daughter, who is Sekoiaa Anna Lake - who has been in touch with Paul Lloyd Redfern.
+Sekoiaa is the great granddaughter of Robert James Redfern and a certified aroma massage therapist and the owner of The Little Turtle Company in Peterborough, Ontario.

 Robert James parents were Robert George Redfern, a caretaker born in April 1855 in Hollinwood (Town Oldham) Manchester, England, and Margaret Ann Howe, born July 1861, in Ireland.
 Robert George immigrated to Canada in 1872 and Margaret Ann in 1875.
 They lived at 51 St. Vincent Street, North Toronto and 64 King Street, East Toronto.
 Robert George worked as a clerk.
+Who Robert George's parents were is unclear: either Robert George (born 1852 in Derbyshire, father James) or Robert George (born 1855 in Oldham Manchester, father Charles).
+Either could be correct, but Diane Redfern (related to Reginald Frederic Redfern) makes the case for the Derbyshire parentage in the "notes" section of the Ancestry.com in the Schmid Routledge tree.